 - have work experience in the RMI industry.

-Applications for the WSIA Internship Program are accepted and reviewed on an annual basis and will be due this year in September (specific date to be announced).
-Besides completing an online application, the following three documents should be prepared and ready to upload as part of the application:
+In addition to completing an online application, the following three documents should be prepared and ready to upload as part of the application:

 - A brief essay (no more than one page and 250 words per question, with a maximum of 500 words total for both questions) responding to the following two questions: